 If you feel your skin begin to tingle or your hair standing on end, this is due to the rapid build-up of static charge.
 This is Nature's final warning.
 However, this is not a reliable indicator as many lightning strikes occur with no warning.
 If this happens, seek shelter immediately.
-If no shelter is available, crouch as low as possible on the balls of your feet and "ball up".
-This will limit your contact with the ground and reduce your chances of being struck.
 DO NOT lie flat on the ground.

 Over the past 30 years lightning has killed an average of more than 50 people per year.
 However, over the past 10 years, the average falls to 35 fatalities.

 Approximately 300 additional injuries are documented each year, however, many injuries are not reported.